-The first known Shriner in the Thunder Bay-area was created in the first class of Khartum Temple in 1905.
-There were many Shriners in the area during the ensuing years and in 1937 Khartum Temple was granted jurisdiction for Northwestern Ontario.The Lakehead Shrine Club received its Charter in September 1938.Many Lakehead Shrine Club members are also members of Units.
-Each unit has its own purpose and personality.
-These Units contribute to the Club as members of a family.As a family, members share many social events and grow in fraternity as they unite in concerted efforts to help crippled and burned children.
-Thus, in 1922, was established the Shriner's Hospitals for Children, which to this date is known as the World’s Greatest Philanthropy.
+The first known Shriner in this area was created in the first class of Khartum Temple in 1905.
+There were many Shriners in the area during the ensuing years and in 1937 Khartum Temple was granted jurisdiction for Northwestern Ontario.

+As membership rapidly grew throughout the Shrine of North America, the Imperial Shrine officers recognized that Shriners had to have a mandate that would keep their membership united in a common purpose.
+Thus, in 1922, was established the Shriners Hospitals for Children, which to this date is known as the “World’s Greatest Philanthropy”.
 Its mandate was to set up and maintain a network of hospitals for treating children with orthopaedic or burns injuries.
-In 1923, Khartum Shriners proudly sent their first three patients to the Twin Cities Shrine Hospital for Children for treatment at no cost to the children or their families
+In 1923, Khartum Shriners proudly sent their first three patients to the Twin Cities Shrine Hospital for Children for treatment at no cost to the children or their families.

 Our philanthropy has been further enhanced in Khartum through the recognition of children in need of our services with the introduction of the Khartum Patient Transportation Fund, which is a registered charity.
 The fund has enabled Khartum to triple its patient load of children requiring and needing our no-cost medical services.